 In all the examples above, NULL was one of the possible values for all pointers, and the linked list that was modelized ended with a well that imprecisely captured all continuations for the list.
-Also, the context-width parameter for the generated memory areas had to be understood as the width for which the analyzer examines the possibility of the pointed area to be valid.
-In order to assume as little as possible on the calling context for the function, the analyzer also considered the possibility that any part of the pointed area might not be valid, and generated the corresponding alarms when it was accessed.
+Also, the context-width parameter for the generated memory areas has to be understood as controlling the maximum width for which the analyzer assumes the pointed area may be valid.
+However, in order to assume as little as possible on the calling context for the function, the analyzer also considers the possibility that any part of the pointed area might not be valid.
+Thus, by default, any attempt to access such an area results in an alarm signaling that the access may have been invalid.1